Theresia (video game): Dear Martel

+The game takes place sometime before the events of Dear Emile.
+It starts with the protagonist waking up in a room with no memories of his past.

+The protagonist is unnamed.
 Martel was the name of his sister, who had a different father than him.
 After the death of their mother soon after she was born, he sent her to an orphanage ran by their grandfather.
 He was adopted and continued his studies.
 Years later, he returns to the orphanage to be a doctor and to do research.
 He is reunited with Martel, who has grown into a kind, beautiful young woman.
 The two seem to get along well.
 He also becomes friends with two other doctors there Franz and Maylee.
 The doctor becomes very happy with his new family.

-Unfortunately, the doctors unknowingly create the Epicari virus and infect the children.
+The doctors unknowingly create the Epicari virus and infect the children.
 As the virus spreads, they request help from the government.
 Soldiers come, but only to forcibly take samples from the children.
 The orphanage is then quarantined.
 As more and more children die, the doctor, Franz, and Maylee struggle to find a cure.
-Martel buries the dead children without fear of being infected herself, and the fact that she doesn't eventually leads to the creation of the vaccine Theresia from her blood (it's theorized Martel and Emile share the same father, since the blood of both could be used to make the vaccine, meaning they shared DNA).
+Martel buries the dead children without fear of being infected herself, and the fact that she doesn't eventually leads to the creation of the vaccine Theresia from her blood.

 By this time, Franz was unknowingly infected with Epicari.
 He had suddenly started hiding his face, claiming he hated how he looked.
 One of the symptoms of the virus was the exacerbation of personal issues, but because they falsely believed the virus only affected children, they didn't realize this until it was too late.
 Eventually he went mad and attacked people with an axe.
 When his mask fell off, he killed himself by ramming his face into the axe embedded in the wall.